-St.Matthew’s CE (Aided) Primary School Committees and structure September 2017 – July 2018
+St.Matthew’s CE (Aided) Primary School Committees and structure September 2023-2024

-Strategic Committee 1
+Strategic Curriculum Committee

 It is the role of this committee to receive verbal and written reports along with other evidence about the school’s work, in terms of external and internal data.
 Governors will participate in the analysis and synthesis of data.
 These activities will support the setting of annual targets for the school.

-It is the role of this committee to monitor the provision of SEN in school.
+It is the role of this committee to monitor the provision of SEND in school.
 This will be done by at least one governor working strategically alongside SENCo.
 The committee will receive both written and verbal reports about SEN.

 It is the responsibility of this committee to ensure that the attainment and progress of these pupils is no worse than other pupils within the school and to hold the school to account for any differences that are shown through the analysis of the data.